pocketsvg/PocketSVG/README.md

 * [CAShapeLayers](https://developer.apple.com/library/mac/#documentation/GraphicsImaging/Reference/CAShapeLayer_class/Reference/Reference.html) - Class Reference
 * [Drawing Shapes Using Bezier Paths](http://developer.apple.com/library/ios/#documentation/2ddrawing/conceptual/drawingprintingios/BezierPaths/BezierPaths.html) - From Apple's Drawing and Printing Guide for iOS

+## Support
+Please ask questions or raise issues in the [issues section](https://github.com/arielelkin/PocketSVG/issues)

 ## To Do

-* Automatic parsing of whole SVG file (without having to copy-paste the contents of its d string"
+* Add support for parsing of whole SVG file (without having to copy-paste the contents of its d string"
 * Generate NSBezierPaths as well as UIBezierPaths
 * Fix warnings generated from NSLogs in SvgToBezier.m